gauravb-77/Short-URL/README.md

-This is a website created by me where developers can
+This is a website created for developers where they can
   1. Create their profiles
   2. Add their projects
   3. Add their skills